 How can I set up a paywall?

-Admiral makes it very easy for a publisher to be set up with a point and click managed paywall and digital subscription solution, including meter limits, reporting, single article micro-transactions, email and social subscriptions, and more.
-For more information, contact Admiral.
+Admiral makes it very easy for a publisher to be set up with a point and click paywall and subscription management solution, including meter limits, analytics, single article micro-transactions, multi-site subscription bundling, email and social subscriptions, and more.